lxc/incus/doc/third_party.md

 [The Cluster API provider for Incus](https://capn.linuxcontainers.org) is an Infrastructure Provider for Cluster API, which enables deploying Kubernetes clusters on infrastructure operated by Incus.
 The provider can be used in single-node development environments for evaluation and testing, but also work with multi-node Incus clusters to deploy and manage production Kubernetes clusters.

+## Incant
+[Incant](https://github.com/lnussbaum/incant) is a frontend for Incus that provides a declarative way to define and manage development environments.
+It simplifies the creation, configuration, and provisioning of Incus instances using YAML-based configuration files.